aanxniee/mei/README.md

 Alongside the search engine, there is also separate page with a list of beneficial ingredients to help users identify what may help their skin.
 Each ingredient has a short description, a link for full details, and a link to my personal favourite product.

-Coded with HTML, CSS, and JavaScript with a jQuery).
+Coded with HTML, CSS, and JavaScript with a jQuery.
 All information for harmful/beneficial ingredients are stored in JSON databases.
 There are over 250+ different ingredients.

 Try it out [here](https://www.bit.ly/mei_anniecai)!